 - Trim excess fat off pork tenderloin.
 Place inside a large ziploc bag or airtight container.

-- To make the marinade, blend oil, lime, garlic, cilantro, and cumin until smooth.
+To make the marinade, blend oil, limes, vinegar, garlic, cilantro, and cumin until smooth.
 Pour and cover the tenderloin completely.
 Marinate for 6 to 24 hours.

 - Prepare your grill.
 If using a gas grill, heat your grill to medium and begin to cook your tenderloin.
 If using a charcoal grill, do not place the meat directly over the charcoal.
 Reserve marinade.
 Cover while cooking, turning avery 2-3 minutes basting with a little more marinade on each turn.
 The tenderloin is ready when the inside is slightly pink (but cooked), or the internal temperature reaches 140 degrees.